stemoutreach/CodeCreateLab/SenseHat_Advance_Challenge.md

 * `sensehat_mission_dashboard.py` – fully working program.
 * Short **README paragraph** at the top of the file explaining how to run it.

 Ready?
-Go build your dashboard, then compare your work with the reference solution!
+Go build your dashboard, then compare your work with others!